Medical questions & health advice by board certified doctors

-"How can I tell if I'm pregnant?
+"How can I tell if I'm pregnant?"

 I am 24.
 I might be pregnant.
 When will I start to show?
 Will I know before?

 The tests are very sensitive and rarely miss a pregnancy that is more than 2 weeks after conception.
 These test detect a hormone called beta HCG.
 This hormone is only secreted by a growing fetus or embryo.
 This should be your first step.
 It is very important that you do not wait till you start showing.
 There are vitamins that you need to start taking if you are pregnant to prevent birth defects.
 In addition, there is much more education you will need about how to have a healthy pregnancy.
 I suggest that you schedule an appointment with your primary care physician.
 He or she can administer a test if you do not have access to a home pregnancy test.
 If it is positive, you will need to get a prescription for prenatal vitamins (which can also be picked up over the counter at a pharmacy).
 Plus, you will then need to schedule an appointment with an OBGYN.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.